 While the Federal Reserve has given stress tests to the nation’s banks since the financial crisis, the Fed chair’s semi-annual testimony before both houses amounts to Congress’ own version of stress testing the nation’s top central banker.
 But in her first of two days of appearances on Capital Hill, Fed Chair Janet Yellen’s so-called Humphrey-Hawkins

-This week’s employment reading may answer questions about hiring, raises and the weather.
+This week’s employment report may provide more clarity about hiring, pay and other issues.

 Independence Day week has analysts hoping the economy will start giving off some heat.